Sylvester-Dsouza/chords_app/assets/images/README.md

-# Banner Images for Christian Chords App
+# Banner Images for Stuthi App

 This directory contains the banner images used in the app's home screen auto-sliding banner.